surgical-vision/Multicentre-Fetal-Biometry/data/README-UCL.md

 ### Pixel-to-Millimeter Conversion Data

-The `px_to_mm/` subfolder contains a subset of the UCL dataset annotations that include the `px_to_mm_rate` column.
-This column provides the conversion factor from pixel measurements to millimeters for each image, enabling absolute error analysis in clinical units (mm).
+The `px_to_mm_rate` column provides the conversion factor from pixel measurements to millimeters for each image, enabling absolute error analysis in clinical units (mm).

 **Key characteristics:**
 - Contains images where pixel-to-millimeter calibration information was available
 - Includes all the same landmark coordinates as the main annotation files
 - Used specifically for error analysis scripts (e.g., `create_ucl_error_boxplots.py`)
-- **Not required for model training or testing** - the main annotation files (without `px_to_mm_rate`) are sufficient for landmark detection

 **Counts:**
 - **Head**: 126 images (Train: 91, Test: 35)